Update: 16 May 2022

 BHE knows what you need to have under your belt, whether you’re in Vancouver, Atlantic Canada, Ontario, or North of 60.
 Canada is a big country.
 It’s hard to get to training if you live outside a major centre, and it’s harder to find time/money to take yourself or your team out of the field.
 That’s why Blue House Energy is focussed on delivering high-quality, on-demand training that fits into your schedule.

-BHE is developing online courses to cover the competencies you will require to pass the Foundation Exam.
+BHE has an online training package to cover the competencies you will require to pass the Foundation Exam.
 There are five courses in the BHE Energy Advisor Foundation Exam Prep Package:

 - Construction Technology

 - Construction Math

 - Plans Reading

 But you might not need/want to take a whole bundle of courses, or you might not want to wait.
 Or you might want some supplementary information to work with as you make your way through our online training.
 Or you might want to explore more detailed information before, during, or after face to face training.